Reopening Campus for the University of Arizona

 Offer prompt and readily accessible viral (PCR) testing to all symptomatic individuals, as well as strategic sampling of asymptomatic individuals, and offer prompt and readily accessible antibody testing to members of the UArizona community.

-Actively trace contacts of all individuals who test positive for COVID-19 and offer information and testing to close contacts.
+Actively trace contacts of all individuals who test positive for COVID-19 using the Covid Watch Arizona exposure notification app.

 Provide health care support, affordable housing and wrap-around wellness services for individuals with COVID-19.

 Read more about the Test, Trace, Treat plan here.

 Reduce instances of close physical contact among students, faculty, staff, and visitors during on-campus activities.